eduvpn/documentation/SCRIPT_CONNECTION_HOOK.md

 * Make sure when "housekeeping" scripts are running to clean up expired configurations that also the disconnect event is triggered for WireGuard!
+* Should we make a 'generic' way to reject connections? i.e. have the `ConnectionHookInterface` methods return `bool` so we can show a "nice" error to the user instead of a `HTTP 500`?